xueren-ge/Statistical-Machine-Learning/README.md

 if you are interested in mathmatical theory.
 Note that it's my instructor(**Matthieu Bloch**)'s website.
 And I run it on JupyterLab on MAC OS.

 This file includes homework, of course includes some codes beyond the homework(Other visualization of machine learning), and I will keep updating it about some mathmatical theories about machine learning.
+Note that **all the homeworks have been encrypted**, anyone wants to violate GT's **Academic Honor Integrity** will be punished.

 The mainly contains some **realization of mathmatical theories** about machine learning.
 The contents are as follows,
 ## Supervised Learning